 Oklahoma provides a program for drivers who are considered to be high risk and have trouble qualifying for car insurance on the open market.
 The Oklahoma Automobile Insurance Plan is an assigned risk plan.
 Drivers who have not been able to obtain a policy can sign up for this plan in order to maintain the legally required coverage.

-All insurance companies in the state are required to participate in the plan, which will assign high risk drivers to a particular insurance company, allowing the risk to be spread out.
-These policies can be very expensive and are considered to be a last resort choice for drivers who can’t get covered any other way.
+All insurance companies in the state are required to participate in the plan, which will assign high-risk drivers to a particular insurance company, allowing the risk to be spread out.
+These policies can be very expensive and are considered to be the last resort choice for drivers who are unable to get coverage any other way.

 Teen Driver Licensing

 Teens in Oklahoma pass through a multi-stage licensing program that allows them to develop driving skills over time.
 This graduated licensing program runs from age 15 through 18, which several levels of licensing, each with a set of restrictions.

 Teens who are at least 15 years of age can begin driver education and drive only when with a certified instructor.